Colonial Penn Whole Life Insurance and More

 I talk with people all the time who are amazed that they do not have to have guaranteed acceptance life insurance because they have less than perfect health.

-Everyone is always happy to be able to buy more coverage for less money.
+Everyone is always happy to be able to buy more coverage for less money to care for their family.

-It simply leaves them in a better place to protect their loved ones and goals.
+It simply leaves them in a better place and with more peace of mind.

 How Is Guaranteed Acceptance Life Insurance Different Than Other Whole Life Insurance?